 8. Rehearse to exhaustion

 It’s not enough to design a smart demo; you need to rehearse it to exhaustion until it looks natural and effortless.
-The best example is Steve Jobs, who had a specific rehearsal process and would spend days rehearsing to make sure the final presentation was polished.
+Again, we look to Steve Jobs, who had a specific rehearsal process and would spend days rehearsing to make sure his final presentation was polished.

 How to avoid common glitches

-When preparing your demo, it’s hard to cover everything that might go wrong.
+When preparing a demo, of course, it’s hard to cover everything that might go wrong.
 To help you cover as many bases as possible, here are some tips on how to avoid some of the more common issues:

-- Test everything in the actual setting you’ll be doing your demo at least once, if possible.
-You might catch a few things are different than where you intitially practiced your demo.
-For instance, the Internet connection could be slower, have protocols blocked, require extra authentication, have signal coverage you’re unfamiliar with, etc.
+If possible, test everything in the actual setting you’ll be doing your demo at least once.
+Here, you might catch a few things are different from where and when you initially practised your demo.
+For instance, the internet connection could be slower, have protocols blocked, require extra authentication, have signal coverage you’re unfamiliar with, etc.

-- Minimize the number of steps in the demo.
-The scope of your demo will become evident when you write the script, and so at this stage, you should aim to simplify the steps as much as possible.
+The scope of your demo will become evident when you write the demo script, and so at this stage, you should aim to simplify the steps as much as possible.
 Every action can usually be executed in several different ways, but by reducing the number of steps, you decrease your risk of bumping up into problems.

-- Assign one person assist you, monitoring that everything is in order while you present the demo.
-Ideally, this person will warn you if there’s a problem cropping up you haven’t noticed.
+Assign one person to assist you, monitoring that everything is in order while you present the demo.
+Ideally, this person will warn you if there’s a problem cropping up that you haven’t noticed.
 A great demo is often the result of great teamwork.

-- Make a list of known issues in the devices and software.
-Products are not perfect—not even yours.
-Known issues may or may not arise during the demo, but better to have the solution ready.
+Products are not perfect—not even yours, so make a list of known issues in the devices and software.
+Known issues may or may not arise during the demo, but it’s better to have the solution ready.
 You can also disable applications that show notifications, disable alarms, etc (the same applies to physical products).

-As you see, a lot goes into the preparation of a great product demo!
-Find your source of inspiration, such as Engelbart! – you’re on your way toa. successful demo.
-Think about how you’d like your demo to be perceived 40 years in the future.
+As you can see, a lot goes into the preparation of a great product demo.
+But, by preparing methodically and with a little inspiration – such as Engelbart! – you’re on your way toa. successful demo.
+Think about how you’d like your demo to be perceived 40 years time and give it your all.
 Now the stage is yours.
 Good luck!